TREASURIES-Yields fall as GDP fails to meet high expectations

 “You had strong growth numbers but inflation did disappoint on the weak side. ...
 I’d say that’s one of the key drivers behind the flattening,” said Cohn.

-Yields have risen and the yield curve has steepened since a Reuters report on July 20 that the Japanese central bank was discussing modifying its easing program.
-(Reporting by Karen Brettell; editing by Jonathan Oatis) )
+Yields have risen and the yield curve has steepened since a Reuters report on July 20 that the Japanese central bank is in unusually active discussions before this month’s policy decision, with changes to its interest-rate targets and stock-buying techniques on the table.

+If this is not evident in the meeting statement on Tuesday, the yield curve may flatten again.

+“We don’t expect any such discussion yet.
+We’re looking for a lot of that to get unwound and for the curve to keep flattening,” said Gennadiy Goldberg, an interest rate strategist at TD Securities in New York.